 The tickets that are raised as a result of these SLA Status Thresholds are special.
 They contain an extra button ‘Report Devices’ which opens an embedded report displaying missing patches which do not belong to any exception categories.

-- Select which updates you would like to install from the list available Updates.
+Select which updates you would like to install from the list of available Updates.

 6. Next, navigate to the Scheduling Tab and create a New Job.

 7. The Job Action should be to install Patches.
 Populate the details for the Job Schedule and Job Title.

 Click Select Device Filter to select the specific Devices on which you would like to install Patches.
 It is at this stage you can choose to Apply Updates to entire Client Groups or subsets of them (such as particular Device Types or specific machines in that Client Group).